Working in Isolation: The Hidden Mental Health Costs

 • Social isolation: Feeling disconnected from team culture or unable to engage in informal interactions.

-• Temporal isolation: Working irregular shifts that separate you from social or family networks.
+• Schedule isolation: Working irregular shifts that separate you from social or family networks.

-Occupational psychology research emphasises that isolation is a risk factor for poor mental health, even when someone enjoys autonomy or flexible work arrangements (Cooper & Lu, 2019).
-Without informal contact, the brain misses out on routine opportunities for emotional recalibration; those small conversations, problem-solving moments, or casual check-ins that buffer stress.
+Research shows that isolation is a risk factor for poor mental health, even when someone enjoys autonomy or flexible work arrangements.
+Without informal contact, the brain misses routine opportunities for emotional recalibration: the small conversations, problem-solving moments, or casual check-ins that buffer stress (O’Hare et al., 2024; Shaholli et al., 2024; Shaholli et al., 2024).

 The Mental Health Impact of Isolation

-Research shows that prolonged work isolation is linked to higher rates of depression, anxiety, and burnout (Tavares, 2017; Oakman et al., 2020).
+Prolonged work isolation is linked to higher rates of depression, anxiety, and burnout (He et al., 2026; Oakman et al., 2020).
 For example:

 • Mood and motivation: Reduced social interaction can make tasks feel heavier and less rewarding.